strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 >./sample-configs/step-0/configure-step
 >```
 >
->Once the configuration is done, you can the app by running `./try-demo`.
+>When the configuration is complete, start the app by running `./try-demo`.

 ###Step 1